Moubarak-01/FamLink/README.md

 Context-Aware: A floating chatbot (Gemini 2.5 Flash) that helps users navigate the app and answers parenting questions.

 Multilingual: Supports 6 languages natively.

+Shortcuts: Use Shift + A to toggle visibility.

 3. 👥 Community & Marketplace
 Mom-to-Mom Activities: Schedule playdates, walks, and workouts.